 The effects of hydrogen are well known in ferritic and martensitic steels, where it can diffuse to suitable sites in the microstructure and develop local internal pressure resulting in the characteristic form of hydrogen embrittlement.

 In low carbon steels, which have inherent ductility, hydrogen may not give rise to cracking but will cause blisters to develop at inclusions.
 This can lead to delamination in-plate due to the directional nature of the inclusions.

 Hydrogen Sulphide Environments

 Failure is time-dependent and occurs at low rates of strain as the load-bearing cross-section is reduced during slow crack growth in the embrittled region.
-Susceptibility for embrittlement is higher in alloys with higher yield strengths, i.e. those that are cold-worked, age-hardened or in the martensitic form.
-The sites at which hydrogen is trapped include the original austenite grain boundaries and the interfaces between the matrix and non-metallic inclusions, for example manganese sulphides.
+Susceptibility for embrittlement is higher in alloys with higher yield strengths, i.e. those that are cold-worked, age-hardened or in their martensitic form.
+The sites at which hydrogen is trapped include the original austenite grain boundaries and the interfaces between the matrix and non-metallic inclusions, for example, manganese sulphides.
 These then result in both intergranular cracking (with separation at the prior austenite boundaries) and transgranular cracking (flaking or quasi-cleavage) which is associated with the inclusions.

 Hydrogen can assist in the propagation of corrosion fatigue cracks and can also cause sulphide stress corrosion cracking in ferritic and martensitic steels, including the stainless grades.